 How to install a rain barrel

 Prepare your garden for dry spells and reduce water consumption by fitting your own rain barrel.
 A small rain barrel won't take up a lot of space and is easily fitted to a downspout to collect rain water for use in the garden.
-Your local Builders Warehouse stocks a selection of small and medium rain barrels, but you could also use a plastic dustbin, large plastic container or drum, or sealed barrel, to serve the same purpose.

 1. The rain barrel needs to be situated as close to a downpipe as possible.
 Prepare a base with pea gravel if you don't have a solid area already in place.
 This barrel has a base accessory, but you can easily mount a rain barrel on bricks to support and lift off the ground.
 Elevate the rain barrel as high as possible for increased water pressure coming out of the tap.